Can it get any more competitive?

 Ecclesiastes 12:13

-For me it is my faith that helps me to endure this world.
-Ever since man was kicked out of the Garden of Eden, life has been weary and boring.
-However by living in relationship with God then all this life can have new meaning.
+My faith helps me endure this world, which has been weary and dull since man was kicked out of the Garden of Eden.
+However, living in a relationship with God can have new meaning.

 Camera Modes Explained